ukkomx/rails101/README.md

 # Rails 101 Workshop

-This project is the result of the workshop available at [ukko's website]:(https://ukko.mx).
+This project is the result of the workshop available at https://ukko.mx.

 This workshop explores the basics of Ruby on Rails.
 It covers: